redhat-openstack/website/source/community/get-involved.html.md

 ### Discuss and stay informed

 Come and chat real-time with RDO users on **IRC**—you can usually find us in the #rdo channel—or hanging out with the wider OpenStack community in the #openstack channel on [Freenode](http://freenode.net).
-Packstack-specific discussion takes place in the #packstack-dev channel.
+RDO Deployment with Packstack and OpenStack Puppet Modules discussion takes place in the #rdo-puppet channel.

 Join us for various [Events](Events) around the world.
 [Organize-a-meetup Start a local meetup group](Organize-a-meetup Start a local meetup group).